Solano Gardens

 About Solano Gardens

-Solano Gardens collaborates with community members and organizations to create edible gardens based on the principles of permaculture to serve as a source of fresh produce, inspiration and companionship for people in need across diverse communities.
-Each garden design is unique to the community it serves and cared for by community champions passionate about sustainable food.
+Solano Gardens collaborates with cities, community members and organizations to create community gardens and food forests based on the principles of permaculture.
+Theses spaces serve as a source of fresh produce, inspiration and companionship for people in need across diverse communities.
+Each garden design is tailored to the community it serves and cared for by local champions and organizations.

-We continue to look for sites that would benefit from food-producing gardens.
+We continue to look for residential sites to demonstrate waterwise edible landscapes.
 Have a site in mind?

 Fill out our Sustainable Landscaping Interest Form here!